-3. When can a pharmacist provide a publicly funded naloxone kit to an eligible individual?
+3. When can a pharmacy provide a publicly funded naloxone kit to an eligible individual?

-Publicly funded naloxone kits are to be provided in pharmacy to an eligible individual as described in the EO Notice.
+Publicly funded naloxone kits may be provided by participating pharmacies to eligible individuals, in accordance with the EO Notice.

-When an individual enquires about getting a naloxone kit, the pharmacist must ensure the individual meets the eligibility criteria under the ONPP and provides proper training before providing a kit.
+When an individual inquires about getting a naloxone kit, Part A pharmacists and other authorized pharmacy staff must ensure the individual meets the eligibility criteria under the ONPP and provide proper training before providing a kit.

-Publicly funded naloxone kits may be provided to an eligible individual within the physical premises of the pharmacy.
-In addition, publicly funded naloxone kits may be delivered to an eligible individual at an address in Ontario if:
+Publicly funded naloxone kits can only be provided to an eligible individual within the physical premises of the pharmacy, subject to one exception.
+As an exception, publicly funded naloxone kits may be delivered to an eligible individual at an address in Ontario if: